wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-nodejs-running-cassandra.md

 Will leverage the single region deployment completed and repeat the same process for installing the second region.
 The key difference between the single and multiple region deployment is the VPN tunnel setup for inter-region communication; we will start with the network installation, provision the VMs and configure Cassandra.

 ###Step 1: Create the Virtual Network at the 2nd Region
-Log into the management portal and create a Virtual Network with the attributes show in the table.
-See [Configure a Cloud-Only Virtual Network in the Management Portal](/documentation/articles/virtual-networks-create-vnet) for detailed steps of the process.
+Log into the Azure Management Portal and create a Virtual Network with the attributes show in the table.
+See [Configure a Cloud-Only Virtual Network in the <!-- deleted by customization Azure --> Management Portal](/documentation/articles/virtual-networks-create-vnet) for detailed steps of the process.

 <table>
 <tr><th>Attribute Name    </th><th>Value	</th><th>Remarks</th></tr>